Nerian/jquery-lotus/README.md

-# jquery-lotus
+# jquery-hanami

-Jquery for Lotus.
+Jquery for Hanami.

 This gem provides: